Seeing the Northern Lights in Rovaniemi: My Experience & Tips!

 I use the My Aurora Forecast & Alerts app.
 It’s free, and you can get it here for Apple and here for Android.

-The app will calculate a percentage chance of seeing the aurora and alert you if your percent chance is above their 30% chance threshold or if other people nearby using the app have checked in and reported sightings.
+The app will calculate a percentage chance of seeing the aurora and send you a push notification (if allowed) if your percent chance is above their 30% chance threshold or if other people nearby using the app have checked in and reported sightings.

 - Kp-index: This is perhaps the most poorly understood part of seeing the aurora, as many people simply think high number = you will definitely see the lights and think no further than that.
 The Kp-index solely measures the geomagnetic storm’s intensity and does not factor in cloud cover, wind direction (Bz), or other factors that may impact your ability to see the aurora.
 It also gives a reference for how far south the aurora may stretch, but that doesn’t necessarily correlate to a much more dramatic view at higher latitudes like Rovaniemi.